AmirRezaie/HTML-CSS-Samples/README.md

 # HTML-CSS-Samples
 HTML &amp; CSS Samples That You Can Use In Your Design & Layout

+P.N: These Samples From «Build Responsive Real-World Websites With HTML And CSS» Course In Udemy With @jonasschmedtmann

 What Are Samples Here?
 <ul>
   <li> Lisbon Chair Shop: Little Store Layout</li>